rest-routes/rest-routes-documentation/_build/html/_sources/index.rst.txt

 If you select the **Custom Parameter**, then it will prepare the endpoint for receiving the information from the end user.
 See the `custom parameters`_ section for understanding better how Custom Parameters work.

+If you select **Dynamic** then it will display another select field where you can choose some dynamic data for the field.
+Currently, it works with date and current user data.

 .. _`multiple values`: